A world leader in developing and implementing new techniques for embryo transfer

 Working with donor cows at the Boviteq facility or with Accredited OPU (Ovum Pick Up) centres, clients can take advantage of Boviteq's innovative reproductive technologies.
 “Our goal is to make available a range of options to enable breeders to optimize the reproductive career of their elite animals and manage the genetic advancement of their herds,” explains Boviteq's Director of Embryo Operations and R&D, Dr. Patrick Blondin, Ph.D.

-Located at the Boviteq headquarters in Saint-Hyacinthe, Melissa brings grassroot knowledge of genetic advancement strategies to the Boviteq IVF services team.
+Additionally, Melissa is fully bilingual in English and French, and is co-owner of the accomplished Lencrest Jerseys in Coaticook, Quebec, Canada.
+Located at the Boviteq headquarters in Saint-Hyacinthe, Melissa brings grassroots knowledge of genetic advancement strategies to Semex and the Boviteq Team.

 Christian Vigneault, Semex’s Director, Continuous Improvement, obtained a BSc in Biochemistry at Laval University in 2001, followed by his MSc and PhD in Animal Science specializing in gene expression in bovine in vitro produced embryos.

 He began an industrial postdoctoral internship at Boviteq in 2007, with the goal of creating a new IVF (In Vitro Fertilization) system to produce freezable IVF bovine embryos.
 Following the successful implementation of that new IVF system, he was hired into a research and development position at Boviteq, working on the development of a suite of media that would allow for the movement of oocytes and embryos through couriers.